DJ027X/drl2ngc/README.md

 # drl2ngc
-Bash script to convert Excellon drill files (.drl) to g-code (.ngc) files, so you can use a grbl (or equivalent) controlled endmill to drill any sized hole
+Bash script to convert Excellon drill files (.drl) to g-code (.ngc) files, so you can use a grbl (or equivalent) controlled endmill to drill any number of arbitrarily sized hole

 general usage: